imagineLife/docker-thoughts/notes/chroot.md

     - restrict hardware-file-access between containers
     - new process (container) can not see outside of its chroot-ed root dir

-MACintosh is not a linux=based kernel, its a unix based kernel
+MACintosh is not a linux-based kernel, its a unix based kernel

-COMMANDS TO RUN
-docker run -it --name docker-host --rm --privileged ubuntu:bionic

-... should return something like...
+the above docker container command should return something like...
 Unable to find image 'ubuntu:bionic' locally
 bionic: Pulling from library/ubuntu
 423ae2b273f4: Pull complete